-Pearl River High School reports unweighted final averages on the transcript, however, final grades are weighted for calculating overall Grade Point Average, and for the purpose of determining rank in class.
-Final course averages in high school credit courses are weighted according to the following formula:
+Pearl River High School reports unweighted final course averages on the transcript, however, final course averages are weighted when calculating the cumulative Grade Point Average, and for the purpose of determining rank in class.
+Cumulative average calculations from credit-bearing courses are weighted according to the following formula:

 Honors courses 1.03

 College courses 1.06

 Advanced Placement courses 1.10

 Honor Roll and High Honor Roll Criteria:

 Honor Roll and High Honor Roll lists are computed each of the four marking periods for those students carrying the equivalent of five academic courses, plus Physical Education, with no failures or incompletes.
 Students must have earned an overall raw unweighted quarter average of 85 to 89.999 based on all courses, with the exception of Physical Education, to achieve Honor Roll, or an overall raw unweighted quarter average of 90 or higher to achieve High Honor Roll.
 Criteria for achieving additional awards are listed below.
 High Honor Roll Award Criteria for Grades 8-12: To receive the High Honor Roll Award in a given school year, students must have earned a minimum raw unweighted average of 90 for each of the first three (3) quarters of the current school year.
 This average is displayed below each marking period's column on the report cards.
 Quarter averages are not rounded to the nearest whole number.
 Students who are in the RCC (Rockland Community College) Early Admit Program are ineligible for this award.
-Honor Roll or High Honor Roll for All Four Years Award Criteria for Seniors: To receive the Honor Roll for All Four Years Award, seniors must have earned a minimum unweighted yearly average of 85 for each year in grades 9, 10 and 11.
-To receive the High Honor Roll for All Four Years Award, seniors must have earned a minimum unweighted yearly average of 90 for each year in grades 9, 10 and 11.
-These calculations are made using the final course grade and the credit earned for each course as well as a minimum raw unweighted average for each of the first three (3) quarters of senior year.
+Honor Roll or High Honor Roll for All Four Years Award Criteria for Seniors: To receive the Honor Roll for All Four Years Award, seniors must have earned a minimum unweighted yearly average of 85 for each of grades 9, 10 and 11 (using the final course grade and the credit earned for each course) and a minimum raw unweighted average of 85 for each of the first three (3) quarters of senior year.
+To receive the High Honor Roll for All Four Years Award, seniors must have earned a minimum unweighted yearly average of 90 for each of grades 9, 10 and 11 (using the final course grade and the credit earned for each course) and a minimum raw unweighted average of 90 for each of the first three (3) quarters of senior year.
 Averages are not rounded to the nearest whole number.
-Students who are in the RCC (Rockland Community College) Early Admit Program are ineligible for this award.
+Students who are in the RCC (Rockland Community College) Early Admit Program are ineligible for these awards.
 Honor Society: